rusefi/rusefi_documentation/HOWTO-quick-start.md

 ### Step 4

 Connect TunerStudio to your ECU.
-Assuming the pre-requisites for sensors as [outlined here](First-Engine-Start.md) are met your TunerStudio screen should come to life!
+Assuming the pre-requisites for sensors as [outlined here](HOWTO-Start-An-Engine#sensor-requirements) are met, your TunerStudio screen should come to life!

 You should see sensor inputs and some output values like ignition timing and dwell.

+If things are set up properly, you should see reasonable values for:

+* Coolant temperature (CLT)
+* Intake Air temperature (IAT)
+* Battery Voltage
-If things are set up properly, you should see reasonable values for [Coolant temperature (CLT)], [Intake Air temperature (IAT)], [Battery Voltage], [Manifold Air Pressure (MAP/MAF)] (should be near 100kpa if you're using a MAP sensor) and even your [throttle position sensor (TPS)].
+* Manifold Air Pressure (MAP/MAF) (should be near 100kpa if you're using a MAP sensor)
+* Throttle Position Sensor (TPS)

  The values may show some jitters.
-[RPMs] should be 0.
+RPMs should be 0.
 Push your throttle pedal and see if you get a response.
 Congratulations- your rusEFI can "see" your car.

 ### Step 5